 Put all medications, chemicals or dangerous substances out of reach or site.

 Way before your due date, install a rear-facing car seat in the back middle seat of your car.
 Follow the manufacturer's instructions and practice adjusting the straps and buckles.
 Often you can find a certified child passenger safety expert at a hospital, police station, or fire department.
 Ask the expert if you've installed it right.

 Get Older Kids and Pets Ready

 Talk to older children about life with a new baby.
-Look at their baby pictures and tell them how excited you were when they were born.
-Give them a job like choosing the baby's coming-home outfit.
+If the sibling is old enough, explain how the baby will need the entire family’s help and attention.
+Involve them in as many aspects as possible.
+Perhaps let them choose the baby's coming home outfit.
 Spend less time with pets now to ready them for getting less of your attention.
 Have friends with babies visit so pets can get used to the sounds.
 Install a gate to the nursery and make it off-limits now.

 Choose a Pediatrician